Rock music in Mexico: Alternative and Indie rock

 In the 1990s and 2000s, a number of performers have attained international renown, including alternative rock acts such as Santa Sabina, Café Tacuba, Fobia, Caifanes (now Jaguares), Julieta Venegas, ska band Maldita Vecindad, and synthpop group Mœnia.

 Control Machete, Delasónica and Molotov explored rap/rock fusion, with lyrics containing social commentary mixed with urban vulgarity.
 The most popular Mexican rock group during this period has been Maná, which have sold over 22 million albums worldwide.

+The 2010s saw the rise of a new generation of bands like Camilo Séptimo, Little Jesus, and The Warning, blending indie rock with electronic, synth-pop, and even funk influences.
+This period also saw the emergence of more experimental sounds, with acts like Molotov and Café Tacvba continuing to innovate while maintaining a strong cultural identity.
+Mexican indie rock gained greater visibility internationally, thanks in part to streaming platforms and festivals like Vive Latino and Corona Capital, which provided exposure for both new and established artists.
+In the 2020s, the scene further diversified, with artists exploring a mix of genres, including bedroom pop, alt-pop, and lo-fi music.
+Bands like Siddhartha, Ximena Sariñana, and Girl Ultra helped bring Mexican indie rock into the mainstream while embracing global trends like electronic music and R&B. As streaming platforms and social media became even more influential, the Mexican indie rock scene continued to grow, reaching a wider audience and establishing itself as a significant force in the global music landscape.

 Modern rock

 The 2000s also saw the emergence of a new generation of Mexican alternative and indie rock musicians.
 Alternative groups and artists such as Motel, Reik, Allison, Panda, Hello Seahorse!, División Minúscula, Zoé, Natalia Lafourcade, and Insite have received mainstream success in Mexico and throughout Latin America.

 The indie music scene in Mexico has produced bands such as Porter, Austin TV, Animal Gang, The Copper Gamins, inspired by The White Stripes, from more remote central Mexico, Los Dynamite, Chikita Violenta, Los Jaigüey, Secret Agent, Bengala, and Hello Seahorse!, who often write lyrics in English and have toured alongside American indie rock bands throughout Latin America and the United States.

 Popular electronic music and synthpop groups include Moenia, Belanova, Jotdog, Sussie 4, Hocico, Amduscia and The Nortec Collective.